liwuguibo/NUEDC/README.md

 # NUEDC

-Some hardware module for NUEDC, feel free to download if you you need it.
+Some hardware modules for NUEDC, feel free to download if you you need it.

-All projects are designed with Altium Designer
+All projects are designed with Altium Designer.